-The reasons for being a vaper will largely be down top one’s desire to remove the harmful habit of smoking from their lives.
+The reasons for being a vaper will largely be down to one’s desire to remove the harmful habit of smoking from their lives.
 Addicted to the high content of nicotine found in tobacco and subsequent experience of smoking, one such way to significantly reduce the risk of harm posed by the burning smoke of tobacco is by vaping.

 Nicotine extracted from tobacco and used in e-liquid means that technically, vaping falls under the jurisdiction of Tobacco Products Directive (TPD).
 This means that e-liquid companies are limited in their ability to promote and market the less harmful impact on our health that vaping has, compared to smoking.
-One such alternative posed, that may free vaping from the shackles of tobacco product legislation is synthetic nicotine.
+One such alternative posed, that may free vaping from the shackles of tobacco is synthetic nicotine.
 But what is synthetic nicotine and is it safe?

 As you may or may not know, nicotine is the mildly stimulating molecule that we become addicted to when we smoke cigarettes.
 While high concentrations of nicotine can be found in tobacco (8 – 14%), the addictive alkaloid can also be found in some other unsuspecting items from the Nightshade family of plants, albeit at much lower levels.
 Common food items such as tomato, potato, green pepper, and aubergine, as well as the leaves of the coca plant all contain traces of nicotine within them.